r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 ```

 The corresponding version of the bundle for ARM would be named
-`tcltk-6094-5412-aarch64.zip`.
+`tcltk-6536-6492-aarch64.zip`.

 Set environment variables.
 Note that when building R, one needs to have the
 compiler toolchain on PATH, it is not added automatically in this case
 (adjust below if the toolchain tarball was unpacked in a different
 directory).
 The `R_CUSTOM_TOOLS_SOFT` and `R_CUSTOM_TOOL_PATH` variables are
-not needed when buillding R from source, but setting them would do no harm:
+not needed when building R from source, but setting them would do no harm:

 ```
 export PATH=/c/my_toolchain_location/x86_64-w64-mingw32.static.posix/bin:$PATH